abhardwaj-dev/campaign-classic.en/help/platform/using/sftp-server-usage.md

 * Use key based authentication rather than password authentication, in order to avoid password expiration (passwords have a validity period of 90 days).
 Moreover, key based authentication lets you generate multiple keys, for example when managing multiple entities.
 On the contrary, password authentication requires that you share the password with all the entities you are managing.

   The supported key format is SSH-2 RSA 2048.
-Keys can be generated with tools like PyTTY (Windows), or ssh-keygen (Unix).You will have to provide the public key to Adobe Support team via [Adobe Customer Care](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html) to have it uploaded on the Campaign server.
+Keys can be generated with tools like PuTTY (Windows), or ssh-keygen (Unix).You will have to provide the public key to Adobe Support team via [Adobe Customer Care](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html) to have it uploaded on the Campaign server.

 * Use batching in SFTP uploads as well as in workflows.